fbpx

 • South & Central America

-The Prize recognizes individuals for sustained and significant efforts to protect and enhance the natural environment, often at great personal risk.
+The Prize recognizes individuals for sustained and significant efforts to protect and enhance the natural environment.
 The Goldman Prize views “grassroots” leaders as those involved in local efforts, where positive change is created through community or citizen participation.
 Through recognizing these individual leaders, the Prize seeks to inspire other ordinary people to take extraordinary actions to protect the natural world.

 Our History & Founders